HellBlizzard0/project-BFR/pages/🚭 Fuck Nicotine - Withdrawal Journey.md

 - I don't want this to be a dairy for my own life but since I need to do this to prevent him from getting addicted...
 - I don't want this to be a dairy for my own life but since I need to do this to prevent him from getting addicted...
-- # 🏃‍♂️Day 1 of No Nicotine
-  heading:: 1
-	- Began in  [[Jan 16th, 2025]]
 - ## Method used
   heading:: 2
 	- 0 nicotine flavors
 		- I think I can handle quitting vaping after the fact.
 I just need to cut my nicotine intake first.
+- ## 🏃‍♂️Day 1 of No Nicotine
+  collapsed:: true
+	- Began in  [[Jan 16th, 2025]]
 - # 🚩Milestones
   heading:: 1
 	- DONE 24 Hours